compound-finance/comet/docs/README.md

 ### Supplied Base Balance

-This method returns the current balance of base asset for a specified account in the protocol, including interest.
+This function returns the current balance of base asset for a specified account in the protocol, including interest.
 If the account is presently borrowing or not supplying, it will return `0`.

 #### Comet